 The charity ran drop in centres, outreach programmes, food banks, education and learning activities and recovering and rehabilitation programmes.
 It has now worked with thousands of women and young people and many people are alive today who wouldn’t be, through it’s work.

-Since handing over the reigns of A Way Out in 2014, I have continued to seek out bottom up approaches to change including
+Since handing over the reigns of A Way Out in 2014, I have continued to lead and support change

-- – Supporting the business development activities of local chairities
+- Supporting the business development activities of local charities